jtorral/repmgrRocky/README.md

 These numbers are used to identify which container will be the initial primary db server.
 As you guessed it, the server ending in -1 will be the primary. sed on the role and server name, primary or standby, config files willbe created and commands executed.

+**Immportant!**

+**Now that you know the naming convention, make sure you use no hyphens in the node name other than at the end to give it a unique name like buuba-3**

 Security for this is minimal since this is a playground.
 Passwords are the same as the usernames.

 * postgres user password is 'postgres'